pypa/pip/SECURITY.md

 To reach the response team, email `security at python dot org`.

+pip relies on the Python Security Response Team (PSRT) to triage and respond to security reports.
+PSRT members balance security work against many other responsibilities, so please be thoughtful about the time and attention your report requires.
+Reports that repeatedly disregard this policy may be rejected regardless of technical merit.

 ## What is not a pip vulnerability

 Due to the design of the Python packaging ecosystem, pip has no way